nobodyisnobody/write-ups/Google.CTF.2022/pwn/FixedASLR/README.md

 A program that generate pseudo random numbers, from an initial state `rand_state`

-so, two question come to my mind:
+so, two questions come to my mind:

 + is this little bit spitting thing secure ?